TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   Wisconsin Senate - Vukmir vs. BaldwinMarquette
+*   Pennsylvania Senate - Barletta vs. CaseyNBC News/Marist
-    *   Baldwin49
+    *   Casey53
-    *   Vukmir47Baldwin +2
+    *   Barletta38Casey +15
-*   Florida Senate - Scott vs. NelsonFlorida Atlantic University
+*   Virginia Senate - Stewart vs. KaineRoanoke College\*
-    *   Scott45
+    *   Kaine51
-    *   Nelson39Scott +6
+    *   Stewart34Kaine +17
-*   New Jersey Senate - Hugin vs. MenendezQuinnipiac
+*   Connecticut Senate - Corey vs. MurphyQuinnipiac
-    *   Menendez43
+    *   Murphy59
-    *   Hugin37Menendez +6
+    *   Corey31Murphy +28
-*   Minnesota Senate Special Election - Housley vs. SmithSuffolk\*
+*   Connecticut Governor - Stefanowski vs. LamontQuinnipiac
-    *   Smith44
+    *   Lamont53
-    *   Housley37Smith +7
+    *   Stefanowski37Lamont +16

 More Latest Polls In The News

+*   Sen. Warner: Intelligence Community Assumed Trump Knew About Email Hackings All Along
-*   Warren to Tibbets Family: "This Is Hard" But We "Need" To Focus On "Real Problems" Like Family Separation
+*   Warren to Tibbetts Family: "This Is Hard" But We "Need" To Focus On "Real Problems" Like Family Separation
 *   Chuck Todd: A "Functional Washington" Would Be Looking For Ways To Draw Up Trump Impeachment Papers
 *   Dershowitz: Stormy Daniels Is A "Nothing" Case And "Sideshow," Avenatti's Predictions Rarely Come True
 *   Lanny Davis: Trump "Corrupted Our Democracy," He "Directed" Michael Cohen To Do A "Criminal Act"
-*   Scott Adams: Is Anyone Else Getting Tired Of Carl "This Is Worse Than Watergate" Bernstein?

 *   Politics
 *   Policy